-On 5 December 1949, israel's first Prime Minister, David Ben-Gurion, proclaimed jerusalem as Israel's capital, and since then all branches of the israeli government-legislative, judicial, and executive-have resided there, expect for the Ministry of Defense, located at HaKirya in Tel-Aviv.
+On 5 December 1949, Israel's first Prime Minister, David Ben-Gurion, proclaimed Jerusalem as Israel's capital, and since then all branches of the Israeli government-legislative, judicial, and executive-have resided there, except for the Ministry of Defense, located at HaKirya in Tel-Aviv.

-Jerusalem, Capital of Isarel" is a main reason for the international community not to recognize Jerusalem as Israels capital.
+Jerusalem, Capital of Israel" is the main reason for the international community not to recognize Jerusalem as Israel's capital.

 In an unusually quick action, the United Nations Security Council passed Resolution 478 on 20 August 1980, which declared that the Basic Law is "a violation of international law", is "null and void and must be rescinded forthwith".
 Member states were called upon to withdraw their diplomatic representation from Jerusalem.

-Following the resolution, 22 of the 24 countries that previously had their embassy in (West) Jerusalem relocated them in Tel-Aviv, where many embassies already resided prior to Resolution 478.
+Following the resolution, 22 of the 24 countries that previously had their embassy in (West) Jerusalem relocated them to Tel-Aviv, where many embassies already resided prior to Resolution 478.

 Costa Rica and San Salvador followed in 2006.
 Currently, there are no embassies located within the city limits of Jerusalem, although there are embassies in Mevaseret Zion, on the outskirts of Jerusalem, and four consulates in the city itself.

-In 1995, the United Sates Congress passed the Jerusalem Embassy Act, which required, subject to conditions, that its embassy be moved from Tel-Aviv to Jerusalem.
+In 1995, the United States Congress passed the Jerusalem Embassy Act, which required, subject to conditions, that its embassy is moved from Tel-Aviv to Jerusalem.
 However, U.S. presidents have argued that Congressional resolutions regarding the status of Jerusalem are merely advisory.

-The Constitution reserves for gin relations as an executive power, and as such, the United States embassy is still Tel Aviv.
-Due to the non-recognition of Jerusalem as Israel's capital, some non-Israeli press use Tel Aviv as a metonym for Israel.
+The Constitution reserves foreign relations as executive power, and as such, the United States embassy is still Tel Aviv.
+Due to the non-recognition of Jerusalem as Israel's capital, some non-Israeli press uses Tel Aviv as a metonym for Israel.